mzemel/monarchs/README.md

 ## To do

+- Data
   - Compile and enter all data
+  - Add more kingdoms (Denmark, Greece, etc.)
+- Timeline
   - Cursor tracks year as it moves
+  - Wars as rects above monarchy timeline
   - Radio button to select active country; inactive countries have more opacity / less detail
-- Wars as rects above monarchy timeline
-- World event timeline
-  - Dots at the bottom, on hover show a paragraph
-  - Links up with beginning and end of timelines (e.g. "monarchy of Italy abolished")
-  - Tagged with science, monarchy, philosophy, etc, and display as different icons on the timeline
-  - On hover, straight line to top of page that allows you to trace which monarchs are in power at the time
-- Deploy to monarchy.thebackend.dev
+  - Can toggle different types of dates (e.g. science, military) w/ colored circles
+  - Nation-state borders by year
-- Details SVG is only the size of the rectangle
+- Details
-- Navigation arrows on detail
   - Hyperlinks to events, wars, etc.
   - Replace contemporary paintings with revisionist ones
-- Add name of wars
-- Nation-state borders by year
+  - Can click anywhere to dismiss
+- Compatibility
   - Make it work w/ Firefox & Linux
+  - Proper mobile formatting